openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

         importDirective* (topDeclaration | topLevelStatements | exportDirective)*
         ;

-Every module implicitly imports (see :ref:`Implicit Import`) all exported entities from essential kernel packages of the standard library (see :ref:`Standard Library`).
+Every module may directly use all exported entities from the core packages of the standard library (see :ref:`Standard Library Usage`).

-All entities from these packages are accessible (see :ref:`Accessible`) as simple names, like the *console* variable:

 .. code-block:: typescript
    :linenos:

     // Hello, world! module
     function main() {
-      console.log("Hello, world!")
+      console.log("Hello, world!") // console is defined in the standard library }
-    }

 .. index::